Biosignals: Measurement and analysis with applications in psychology

 Department of Psychology and Laboratory for research of individual differences, Faculty of Philosophy, University of Belgrade

 Psychological research in the field of emotions and affects usually relies on self-report measures and questionnaires, and as such, arguably lacks objectivity.
 An approach combining physiological measures with classical psychological methods may provide a solution to the issue of objectivity, particularly regarding emotion induction in experimental conditions.
 Triggering emotions in an artificial setting is not a straightforward task as it might seem, nor are the means of assessing its successfulness.
 For that reason, we explored the possibility of evaluating the effectiveness of an experimental anger induction procedure and assessed it via several physiological parameters.
 Fifty-nine healthy participants (9 male, age M = 19.92, SD = 0.57) took part in the experiment in which Electrodermal Activity (EDA), Electrocardiography (ECG) and Impedance Cardiography (ICG) outputs were recorded using BIOPAC equipment.
 Physiological parameters were collected during 3 phases, each of which lasted approximately 2 minutes: 1) relaxation period, i.e., baseline recordings, 2) experimental manipulation in which participants were subjected to anger-evoking audio material, as part of a standard procedure named guided fantasy technique, and 3) post-manipulation period.
 Subjects were then asked to rate the degree to which they experienced each of six basic emotions (anger, disgust, fear, happiness, surprise, and sadness) and aggressive behavioral tendencies during the course of anger-inducing guided fantasy.
 We expect significant differences in physiological responses during baseline and anger induction phase if the guided fantasy has a genuine effect on the subjects’ mood.
 Obtained data provide support for such an assumption.
-Namely, the values of average tonic EDA, as well as heart rate, were greater during the second phase in comparison to the baseline period (F (2, 104) = 28.478, p < 0.001; F (2, 114) = 4.641, p < 0.05), while Pre-Ejection Period (F (2, 114)=5.899, < 0.01) and Systolic Time Ratio (F (2, 114)=6.769, < 0.01) have significantly decreased.
+Namely, the values of average tonic EDA, as well as heart rate, were greater during the second phase in comparison to the baseline period (F (2, 104) = 28.478, p < 0.001; F (2, 114) = 4.641, p < 0.05), while Pre-Ejection Period (F (2, 114)=5.899, p < 0.01) and Systolic Time Ratio (F (2, 114)=6.769, p < 0.01) have significantly decreased.
 Specific physiological measures used in this experiment and their relations with self-report data will be discussed in further detail.
 The benefits and drawbacks of using objective, physiological, parameters in emotion research are discussed.

 Effects of violent video stimuli on gastric activity: Electrogastrography-based case study